ezman102/blockchain-crowdsensing/README.md

     Ganache: Install Ganache for a local Ethereum blockchain.
     Python 3.8+: Required for the backend server.
     Flask: Install with pip install flask flask-cors phe diffprivlib.
+    MetaMask: Install the MetaMask browser extension from MetaMask Official Website.

 Setup and Running Instructions